ChicoState/creativeblock-ux/README.md

 * **[Brandon Henman](https://usabilityengineering.github.io/portfolio-CS-Brandon/)**
   - Wrote the dedicated report page
   - Worked as a team to create design artifacts and research/ design

 * **[Nico Paganelli](https://usabilityengineering.github.io/ux-journal-the-real-brogrammer/)**
   - Wrote the main portfolio page
-  - Converted our documents to markdown to format on github
+  - Converted our documents + design artifacts to markdown and moved to github
   - Worked as a team to create design artifacts and research/ design